 Simple Mexican ground beef casserole just out of the oven.

-45 Minutes or Less, Beef, Dinner, Dinner Casseroles
+45 Minutes or Less - Beef - Dinner - Dinner Casseroles

-Simple Mexican Ground Beef Casserole
+Simple Ground Beef Taco Casserole

-This ground beef casserole is a quick and easy weeknight, family-friendly dinner that marries the flavors of tacos with seven layer dip.
+This ground beef taco casserole is a quick and easy weeknight, family-friendly dinner that marries the flavors of tacos with seven layer dip.
 And cheese … ALL THE CHEESE!

 Seems like we can never have enough ways to cook ground beef in our house, especially since I keep a stock pile in the freezer.